iopsmon/dc_iopsmon/README.md

 Critical Server Hearbeat Check:

-YOu can add critical servers to a list and the app will run regular ping checks to check for an updown status.
+You can add critical servers to a list and the app will run regular ping checks to check for an updown status.

 ![](images/ping.jpg)